Recurrent Urinary Tract Infections

 Deterrence and Patient Education

-Several preventive measures can be taken to reduce further recurrences of UTIs.
+Several preventive measures are recommended to reduce further recurrences of UTIs, although the proven benefit is marginal.
 Patients should be advised to increase fluid intake to at least 2 liters daily.
-In a study on 140 women, increased water intake resulted in decreased incidence of cystitis episodes by 1.5 (95% CI 1.2-1.8) (mean 1.7 versus 3.2) episodes.[68]
+In a study on 140 women, increased water intake resulted in decreased incidence of cystitis episodes by 1.5 (95% CI, 1.2-1.8) (mean 1.7 versus 3.2) episodes.[65]

-In women with cystitis episodes associated with sexual activity, postcoital antibiotics may be advised to reduce the risk of adverse effects without compromising the drug's efficacy or promotion of antibiotic resistance.[71][72]
-In other cases, continuous prophylaxis may be used.
-The drugs used in continuous as well as postcoital prophylaxis are largely similar.
+In women with cystitis episodes associated with sexual activity, postcoital antibiotics may be advised to reduce the risk of adverse effects without compromising the drug’s efficacy or promoting antibiotic resistance.[74]
+In other cases, continuous prophylaxis is recommended.
+The drugs prescribed in continuous and postcoital prophylaxis are largely similar.
 The need for antibiotic prophylaxis should be reevaluated after 6 months.

 Summary of Personal Hygiene Recommendations